 The Company assesses goodwill and indefinite-lived intangible assets for impairment on an annual basis by reviewing relevant qualitative and quantitative factors.
 More frequent evaluations may be required if the Company experiences changes in its business climate or as a result of other triggering events that take place.
 If carrying value exceeds fair value, a possible impairment exists and further evaluation is performed.
-The Company performed a qualitative assessment of its annual goodwill impairment as of October 1, 2011 and concluded that more likely than not the fair value of the goodwill is not less than its carrying amount.
+The Company performed a qualitative assessment of its annual goodwill impairment during the fourth quarter of 2012 and concluded that more likely than not the fair value of the goodwill is not less than its carrying amount.